skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/pages/06_color.md

 ---
 title: Color and contrast
-description: 'How we work with color and contrast'
+description: "How we work with color and contrast"
 permalink: /work/toolkits/accessibility-guide/color/
 layout: toolkit
 sidenav: accessibility_guide